 Markus Munger, PT Cred.
 MDT

-My interesting biography I have been an advid sports guy and have always had an interest in people.
-I love be have a chance to just talk.
-I enjoy stories that others have to tell.
-I have new married for 28 years and blessed with four boys Jacob, Anthony, Markus W and Marcel.
-One Daughter in love Laura and my first grandson Robert.
+I have always had an interest in sports and have always had an interest in people.
+I love having a chance to just talk and listen to the many stories that others have to tell.
+I have been married for for over thirty years and blessed with four boys, Jacob, Anthony, Markus W and Marcel.
+One Daughter in love, Laura, and my two grandchildren, Robert and Rosalie.

 " In the field of observation, chance favors only the prepared minds."